Glandular fever

 - It is triggered by certain herpes viruses, specifically the Epstein-Barr virus (EBV).

-- EBV is usually transmitted through contact with saliva, especially during kissing.
+- EBV is usually transmitted through contact with saliva, for example, during kissing.

 - Typical signs of the illness are swollen lymph nodes, a high temperature and an inflamed throat.

-- In an otherwise healthy person, the infection is usually harmless and heals without any after-effects.
+- For people with a healthy immune system, the infection is usually harmless and normally clears up without any after-effects.
 However, it can sometimes cause persistent fatigue.

-- The infection can be dangerous for people with a weakened immune system, who should avoid contact with infected individuals.
+- Infection with EBV can be dangerous for people with a significantly compromised immune system.
+For this reason, these individuals should avoid close contact with people who have the infection.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.